spinningideas/client-store/README.md

-# client-db
+# client-store

-A simple client side database library implemented using localStorage or sessionStorage depending on the desired storage engine. clientDB is a simple layer over localStorage (and sessionStorage) that provides a set of functions to store structured data like databases and tables.
+A simple client side data storage library implemented using localStorage or sessionStorage depending on the desired storage engine. clientStore is a simple layer over localStorage (and sessionStorage) that provides a set of functions to store structured data like databases and tables.

-It provides basic insert/update/delete/query capabilities. clientDB has no dependencies, and is not based on WebSQL.
+It provides basic insert/update/delete/query capabilities. clientStore has no dependencies, and is not based on WebSQL.
 Underneath it all, the structured data is stored as serialized JSON in localStorage or sessionStorage.

-- Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB)
+- Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB) but updated to modern javascript standards.

 # License